-- Prior to Week 4 submit an Internship/Field Placement Site Application, professional resume, and background check results to the FPD. - Weeks 4 through 8- FPD will schedule trainee interviews with potential sites. - Prior to Week 10 FPD makes final placement approval decisions and communicates these in writing to the trainee. - Prior to Week 12 trainees approved for placement shall complete the following: - Purchase subscription to Supervision Assist (SA) and complete HIPAA Safeguards & Best User Practices course within SA prior to the end of Week 12 (before registration). - o Register for Practicum 1 or Internship 1 class (depending on degree enrollment). - o Purchase Liability Insurance coverage and upload copy via Supervision Assist. - o Complete Site Supervisor Agreements via Supervision Assist.
+- Prior to Week 4 Students submit a Clinical Site Placement Application, professional resume, and federal/state Background Check results (see Background Check) to the CD. - After Week 4 The CD will coordinate interviews for students with potential sites.
+Students are required to attend scheduled interviews as professional representatives of JBU and the DGC.
+Placement is not necessarily contingent on an interview as sites differ in their pre-placement requirements. - After Week 10 The CD and DGC faculty make final placement approval decisions.
+All placement decisions are provided to the student in writing. - Once placed trainees approved for placement shall complete the following: - Purchase subscription to Supervision Assist (SA) and complete HIPAA Safeguards & Best User Practices course within SA. - o Register for the correct Practicum/Internship course. - Purchase student membership through the American Counseling Association (ACA), which includes Liability Insurance coverage.
+Upload copies of ACA membership and liability insurance via Supervision Assist. - o Complete Site Supervisor Agreements via Supervision Assist. - o Complete mandatory orientation assignments at their placement site(s) as needed.